 Members admitted FREE.

 Jersey Island Blueway Map – A Paddlers Guide to Cape May County’s Backbays

 Click here for a printable PDF of the full map

 Click here for a pdf copy of our General Information Packet.The Wetlands Institute is a non-profit 501 (c)(3) educational and research facility focused on salt marsh and coastal ecosystem preservation.
-Annually, the Institute educates over 20,000 visitors, of which 6,000 are school aged children.
-The Wetlands Institute’s mission is to promote appreciation, understanding and stewardship of wetlands and coastal ecosystems through programs in research, education and conservation.
+Annually, the Institute educates over 17,000 visitors, of which 11,000 are school aged children.
+The Wetlands Institute’s mission is to promote appreciation, understanding and stewardship of wetlands and coastal ecosystems through programs in research, conservation, and education.
 The Institute was founded in 1969 by the late Herbert H. Mills, (former Chairman of the Board of the World Wildlife Fund, and Executive Director of the National Audubon Society), to further coastal environmental knowledge.
 From its inception, the Wetlands Institute has pioneered a number of research, education and conservation programs about wetlands and coastal ecosystems, and worked with numerous regional, national and international organizations to foster stewardship of these resources worldwide.